The rising trend for domestic lifts

 What to consider when choosing a lift

 Properties come in all shapes and sizes - and so do domestic lifts.
-In a new dwelling, a lift can be part of your architect’s plans and can fit seamlessly as part of the whole project.
-In an existing home, you'll need to place the lift around your current layout.
-There are a few things you will need to consider before your lift is installed:
+In a new dwelling, a lift can be part of the architect’s plans and can fit seamlessly as part of the whole project.
+In an existing home, the lift needs to be placed around the current layout.
+There are a few things to consider before a lift is installed:

-- You will need to get a survey to establish which product is most suitable.
+- Get a survey, or discuss with your chosen lift supplier, to establish which product is most suitable.

-- Choosing the style of your home lift, what finishes would you like?
-From glass shafts, custom walls to bespoke flooring, you can make your lift a sleek and stylish addition to your home – not to mention a life-long practical choice.
+- Choosing the style of home lift, what finishes are required?
+From glass shafts, custom walls to bespoke flooring, a lift is a sleek and stylish addition to your home – not to mention a life-long practical choice.

-- Once you’ve decided on your type of lift and the finishes, builders will need to prepare the home for the lift to be installed.
+- Once the type of lift and the finishes are decided, builders will need to prepare the home for the lift to be installed.
+Or Stannah home lifts can provide a turnkey service.

 Still unsure?
 No problem!
 Get in touch to speak to one of our lift experts.